 Leading Up to Summer

-The weather doesn't mind the seasonal labels that are relevant in many other states.
+Although winter is easing and snow melts on warmer days, usually more snow falls through this month.
+The first official day of spring falls in mid-March, but you wouldn't know it in Minnesota.
+The weather doesn't obey the seasonal labels that are relevant in many other states.
 You'll have to wait well until springtime until Minnesota actually feels like spring.

 April has many above-freezing days and the potential of warm spring days when it is delightful to be outside.
 The snow has usually melted by the end of April.
 Finally, it feels like spring.

-What feels like true summer weather usually starts sometime in May in Minnesota, well before the official first day of summer in mid- to late-June.
+What feels like true summer weather usually starts sometime in May in Minnesota, well before the official first day of summer in mid-June.
 Then summer can hit hard, depending on where you are located in the state.

-Official Start of Summer in Minnesota?
+Official Start of Summer in Minnesota

-Unofficial Markers of the Start of Summer in Minnesota
+Unofficial Markers of Summer in Minnesota

-- Getting your first mosquito bite.
+- Get your first mosquito bite

-- Getting your first sunburn.
+- Get your first sunburn

-- Your first swim in a lake.
+- Take your first swim in a lake

 Annual Summer Events in Minnesota